yshvchnk/React.js-MarvelInfoPortal/README.md

 ## About Project

 This is a React-based web application that displays Marvel characters and Marvel Comics dynamically created from [Marvel API](https://developer.marvel.com/)
-The app contains three pages:
+The app contains four pages:

 -   page with characters
 -   page with all comics
 -   page with a single comic
+-   page with a single character

 ## Screenshots: